learn-co-students/110920-checkpoint-confidence-intervals/README.md

 Say we have check totals for all checks ever written at a TexMex restaurant.

-The distribution for this population of check totals happens to be normally distributed with a population mean of $\mu = 20$ and population standard deviation of $\sigma = 3$.
+The distribution for this population of check totals happens to be normally distributed with a population mean of 20 dollars and population standard deviation of 3 dollars

 #### 1a) Compute the z-score for a 26 dollar check.